6yq/fourier-pmt-fitter/README.md

 # PMT-Fourier-Fitter

-A modular and customizable PMT (Photomultiplier Tube) charge spectrum fitter based on Fourier convolution.
+A modular and customizable PMT (Photomultiplier Tube) charge spectrum fitter based on FFT-based convolution.

-This package is designed to model and fit PMT charge spectra by simulating the convolution of single photoelectron (PE) responses with Poisson-distributed occupancies using FFT, allowing for detailed error propagation and model flexibility.
+This package is designed to model and fit PMT charge spectra by simulating the convolution of single photoelectron (PE) responses with Poisson-distributed occupancies using FFT, allowing for detailed error propagation, posterior sampling, and highly customizable physical modeling.

-This work is based on Kalousis's fitter [here](https://github.com/kalousis/PMTCalib/).
+This work is inspired by Kalousis's fitter [here](https://github.com/kalousis/PMTCalib/).

 ---

 ## 🔧 Features

-- ✨ **Customizable physical model**: plug in your own PE response shape
+- ✨ **Customizable physical models**: define your own PE response shapes and likelihood logic
-- 📉 **nPE and all-PE modeling** with Poisson statistics
+- 📈 **FFT-based convolution**: accurate and efficient modeling of nPE spectra
-- 🧮 **Error analysis** via MCMC posterior estimation
+- 🧮 **MCMC posterior sampling** for uncertainty quantification (via `emcee`)
-- 🧩 Extendable to multi-component fits (e.g., pedestal + PE + afterpulse)
+- 📏 **Chi-square, BIC, occupancy, gain statistics** available post-fit
+- 🧩 Supports complex models: pedestal, compound response, δ-like peak, etc.
+- ✅ **Constraint handling**: support for bounds and linear constraints

 ---